MARKETNG 2501 - Consumer Behaviour

 Biweekly quiz (x5) 25%

-Every two weeks a quiz will be posted on Canvas containing 10 multiple choice questions to be completed in 15 minutes.
+Every two weeks a quiz will be posted on MyUni containing 10 multiple choice questions to be completed in 15 minutes.
 The questions will relate to the topic and lecture material from the previous 2 weeks.
 The quiz will be available online from the Friday until the Sunday night.
 Failure to complete the quiz in the time period will result in a zero grade for that quiz.
 A medical certificate must be provided if a quiz is missed due to health reasons.

 Class Participation 10%